 - There may be certain tax implications when transferring funds from an UGMA/UTMA to a 529 plan.
 It is best to consult a financial or tax advisor beforehand.

 Depending on the UGMA/UTMA, there may be other rules and restrictions than those discussed above.
 So, it is best to check directly with your particular account.

 UGMA/UTMA accounts are a way to allow a child to own assets once they reach adulthood and can also help along the way to pay for education expenses.
 When considering a UGMA/UTMA for your college savings needs, be sure to do your research and explore all options.
 It is important that you factor in both the benefits and the limitations before you make a decision.

 This material is provided for general and educational purposes only, and is not intended to provide legal, tax or investment advice, or for use to avoid penalties that may be imposed under U.S. federal tax laws.
 Contact your attorney or other advisor regarding your specific legal, investment or tax situation.

 Federal and state tax laws and regulations are subject to change and may adversely affect your investment in a Section 529 plan.

 Investments in 529 college savings plans are neither FDIC insured nor guaranteed and may lose value.
+Investors should consider before investing whether their or their designated beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state’s qualified tuition program.
 Please note the plan’s disclosure document includes details such as investment objectives, risks, charges and expenses, and other information that you should read and consider carefully before investing.
 You can obtain a copy of the plan document from each 529 plan sponsor.